threatgrid/ctia/doc/use_cases.md

     curl -XPOST -d'{"disposition": 2, "indicator": ID, "observable": {...}' http://ctiahost/ctia/judgements

 ### 3.3 As a security operator, I would like to whitelist my internal IPs

+Create judgments for the IPs with clean dispositions

+    curl -XPOST

 ### 3.4 As a security operator, I would like to record that an indicator was wrong